SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I just need to see her… to say goodbye.*

-Wiping away the tears, she gets up and begins to trot slowly into the slumbering town.
+She wipes away her tears and trots slowly into the slumbering town.
 With each step Sunset fights back the urge to turn around and run home.

 *I know I shouldn't be here, even if this world is my original home.*

 *Everypony can judge me for this.
 I just need to see her again.*

-She feels wrong, but she pushes through it by reminding herself why she's doing it in the first place.
+She feels wrong, but she reminds herself why she's doing it in the first place.

 *I just need some closure.
 I just want to talk, to hug, and to say goodbye.*